Behind the Scenes: Maximizing Male Fertility

 Other factors that can adversely affect fertility include:

 —Take care to protect your testicles while playing sports.
 If a sport requires a cup, it is a good idea to wear one.
-It is not unheard of for men to be hit in the testicles with a golf ball or a tennis ball, therefore, it makes good sense to wear a cup whenever you participate in physical activity where your testicles may be hit.
+A cup will protect your testicles from injury if they get hit by an object.

 —Herbicides and pesticides can affect fertility.
 If you use them in your garden, be sure to follow instructions carefully and take appropriate precautions.
-Pesticide residues in food, however, have not been shown to affect fertility.
+However, pesticide residues in food have not been shown to affect fertility.

-—Men who are regularly exposed to radiation such as lab technicians may experience fertility problems.
-If you have x-rays anywhere near the testicles, be sure to have the technician shield your groin area with a lead blanket.
+—Men who are regularly exposed to radiation, which can occur with certain occupations or medical treatment, may experience fertility problems.
+If you have x-rays anywhere near your testicles, be sure to have the technician shield your groin area with a lead blanket.
 The radiation from computer or television screens has not been found to be a problem.

 —Obesity has been cited as a risk factor for male infertility in studies that looked at couples attempting to conceive.